The Potter's House (Dallas): History

 Jakes had moved from West Virginia with 50 families, who formed the nucleus of the new congregation.

 To handle expansion, the church built a 191000 sqft sanctuary at a cost of $45 million, paying off the debt in four years.

 The auditorium was completed in August 2000 and features cascade seating, a large stage, a choir loft that can seat 450 and a state-of-the-art audio-visual system.

 The sanctuary seats about 7,600 people and is also used for non-church events such as graduations, concerts and corporate presentations.

-By 2000 Jakes was holding three services every Sunday, with attendance of over 23,000 in the sanctuary and the overflow room.
+By 2000, Jakes was holding three services every Sunday, with attendance of over 23,000 in the sanctuary and the overflow room.

-In December 2009 the church held its New Year's Eve Watch Night service at its main worship center, but also let people watch the service by satellite at the Fort Worth Convention Center and the North Church in Carrollton.
+In December 2009, the church held its New Year's Eve Watch Night service at its main worship center, but also let people watch the service by satellite at the Fort Worth Convention Center and the North Church in Carrollton.

 As of 2010 the church had 30,000 members and five campuses in Dallas, Fort Worth, North Dallas, Denver, and Los Angeles.

 The Fort Worth campus was opened in March 2010, initially meeting at the Fort Worth Convention Center.
 The campuses are linked by Satellite video.

 The Denver campus, formerly the Heritage Christian Center is led by Bishop Jakes’ daughter, Lady Sarah Jakes Roberts, and her husband, Pastor Toure’ Roberts, who is also the senior pastor of The Potter's House One Church location in Los Angeles.

+In November 2018, CBS News listed The Potter's House as the 25th largest megachurch in the United States with about 16,140 weekly visitors.

+On April 27, 2025, Jakes announced that he was passing on the leadership of the church to his daughter and son-in-law, Sarah Jakes Roberts and Touré Roberts.